Educational inequality in the United States: Exclusionary policies

 Exclusionary discipline policies refer to the removal, or 'exclusion,' of students from the classroom—typically in the form of suspensions or expulsions.
-The national emphasis on suspensions and other exclusionary policies has been partially attributed to the rise of zero-tolerance, as suspensions have become a favored method of punishing students that are also broadly applied to various infractions.
-Even though suspensions are a commonly used form of discipline, suspension rates for all student demographics—except African Americans—have declined.
-The increase in the rate for African Americans has followed a trend that was identified in the 1970s, when Black students were estimated to be twice as likely to receive a suspension, and that has continued to increase over time.
-Studies have also indicated that, particularly among black women, darker skin tones may raise the risk of receiving a suspension.
-In addition to being more likely to receive a suspension, studies have shown that black students tend to also receive longer suspensions.
+The national emphasis on suspensions and other exclusionary policies has been partially attributed to the rise of zero-tolerance, as suspensions have become a favored method of punishing students and broadly applied to various infractions.
+Even though suspensions are a common form of discipline, suspension rates for all student demographics—except African Americans—have declined.
+The increase in the suspension rate for African Americans has followed a trend that was identified in the 1970s, when Black students were estimated to be twice as likely to receive a suspension, and that has continued to increase over time.
+Studies have also indicated that, particularly among female Black students, darker skin tones may raise the risk of receiving a suspension.
+In addition to being more likely to receive a suspension, studies have shown that Black students tend to receive longer suspensions.
 As a result of these disparities, research has signaled that students of color perceive the gap among suspension rates as the result of intentional discrimination, rather than as efforts to appropriately enforce school rules.